CEDL2017/homework0/README.md

 ## Alex J. Champandard
 He is now the cofounder of [creative.ai](https://www.linkedin.com/company/15245813/) and has worked in industry as a senior AI programmer for many years.
 He received his master degree of artificial intelligence in the University of Edinburgh in 2002.
-Alex J. Champandard focused on game development for many years, most notably for working on an advanced motion-capture based animation system in [Rockstar Games](http://www.rockstargames.com/).
+Alex J. Champandard focused on game development for many years, most notably for working on an advanced motion-capture based animation system in [Rockstar Games](http://www.rockstargames.com/). </br>
-In 2016, he propose a novel structure (with semantic information) on neural style transfer, known as *neural doodle* and got a pretty nice result compare to previous work.
+In 2016, he propose a novel structure (with semantic information) on neural style transfer, known as **_neural doodle_** and got a pretty nice result compare to previous work.
 Here is [the nice demo](https://github.com/alexjc/neural-doodle/blob/master/docs/Workflow.gif) of his work.
 You can also check the [code](https://github.com/alexjc/neural-doodle) and [paper](https://arxiv.org/pdf/1603.01768.pdf) here.

 #### More Info
 His [github](https://github.com/alexjc) </br>